johnhw/df_h_chatbot/README.md

 - Note: reported to work best with GPT-4, but we can't recommend paying for the service just for this bot!

 ## Development:
+- Note: this only relevant if you want to edit the bot and have your changes merged in to the main repo.
 - `DFHBOT.txt` is generated from the source files in `makebot`.
-Edit those files and run `makebot.py` to update the prompt if you want to make changes to the bot.
-Don't just edit DFHBOT.txt directly, as it will be overwritten!
+Edit those files and run `makebot.py` to update the prompt if you want to make changes to the bot and commit them to this repo.
+- Don't just edit DFHBOT.txt directly, as it will be overwritten!

 ## Example transcript